Schmidt+Lab.jpg

 lab members

-Associate Director, Harvard Program in Virology
+Director, Harvard Program in Virology

 Originally from the great state of Wisconsin, Aaron left behind the Land of Cheeseheads to move to Massachusetts for undergraduate, graduate, and postdoctoral studies.
 While now considered a true Bostonian, Aaron never gave up any Midwestern sensibilities (including an affinity for all things deep-fried).
 When not running the Schmidt Lab and wrangling unruly lab members, Aaron can be found binge-watching an (unhealthy) amount of bad TV supplemented with B-rated horror films.